-One of the major milestones is represented by a newly formulated steel that provides real CO2 savings during its production: a decrease in CO2 footprint of up to 70% compared to conventional steel.
+One of the major milestones is represented by an improved production process that provides real CO2 savings during its production: a decrease in CO2 footprint of up to 70% compared to conventional steel.

 While steel remains inevitable for fender systems, there a welcoming opportunity to contribute and participate in striving towards a carbon-neutral future by making a conscious decision when opting for the use of advanced materials like the #bluemint® steel which comes with DNV / TÜV Süd certification.